squid-cache/squid-cache.github.io/Features/RockStore.rst

 Future implementations may eventually remove copying between shared I/O pages and shared memory cache, but that would require changing low-level memory cache structures in Squid and will be difficult.

+== Performance Tuning ==

+Rock diskers work as fast as they can.
+If they are slower than swap load created by Squid workers, then the disk queues will grow, leading to overflow and timeout warnings:

+  {{{
+2011/11/15 09:39:36 kid1| Worker I/O push queue overflow: ipcIo1.5225w4
+2011/11/15 09:39:42 kid1| WARNING: abandoning 217 I/Os after at least 7.00s timeout
+2011/11/15 09:39:42 kid2| WARNING: communication with disker may be too slow or disrupted for about 7.00s; rescued ...
+}}}

+Similar problems are likely when your OS file system caches a lot of disk write requests in RAM and then goes into a writing frenzy, often blocking all processes doing I/O, including Squid diskers.
+These problems can be either avoided or minimized by carefully tuning the file system parameters to prevent excessive aggregation of write requests.
+Often, file system tuning alone is not sufficient and your disks continue to lag behind workers.

+When your disks cannot keep up with the offered load, you should add ''max-swap-rate'' and ''swap-timeout'' options to your Rock cache_dir lines.
+In most cases, you need both of those options or none.
+The first option tells Squid to pace Rock cache_dir traffic (artificially delaying I/Os as necessary to prevent traffic jams) and the second one tells Squid when it should avoid disk I/O because it would take "too long".

+The best values depend on your load, hardware, and hit delay tolerance so it is impossible to give a single formula for all cases, but there is an algorithm you may use as a starting point:

+ 1. Set max-swap-rate to limit the average number of I/O per second.
+If you use a dedicated ordinary modern disk, use 200/sec.
+Use 300/sec rate if your disk is very fast and have better-than-average seek times.
+Use 100/sec rate if your disk is not so sharp.
+ 1. Set swap-timeout to limit the I/O wait time.
+The lower the timeout, the fewer disk hits you will have, as fewer objects will be stored and loaded from the disk.
+On the other hand, excessively high values may make hits slower than misses.
+Keep in mind that the configured timeout is compared to the expected swap wait time, including queuing delays.
+It is ''not'' the time it takes your disk to perform a single I/O (if everything is balanced, an average single I/O will take ''1/max-swap-rate'' seconds).
+If you do not know where to start, start with 300 milliseconds.
+ 1. Try the configured values but ''do not be fooled'' by initial excellent performance.
+In many environments, you will get excellent results until the OS starts writing cached I/O requests to disk.
+Use ''iostat'' or a similar performance monitoring tool to observe that writes ''are'' being written to disk.
+Use ''iostat'' or a similar tool to measure disk load, usually reported as "utilization" percentage.
+Archive your measurements.
+ 1. If your measured disk utilization often exceeds 90%, lower max-swap-rate.
+If hits feel too slow, lower swap-timeout.
+If Squid warns about queue overflows lower one and/or the other.
+You can use extreme values such as max-swap-rate=1/sec to check that the problem can be solved using this approach.
+Repeat testing after every change.
+ 1. If your measured disk utilization is never above 80%, increase max-swap-rate.
+If you can live with slower hits, increase swap-timeout.
+You can remove limit(s) completely to check that they are needed at all.
+Repeat testing after every change.

+As always, it is usually a bad idea to change more than one thing at a time: Patience is a virtue.
+Ideally, you should build a mathematical model that explains why your disk performance is what it is, given your disk parameters, cache_dir settings, and offered load.
+An accurate model removes the need for blind experimentation.

+The above procedure works in some, but not all cases.
+YMMV.

 == Limitations ==